Producks/SMB2EditFix/README.md

 ## Credits
 This project wouldn't be possible without these tools or resources:
-* Xkeeper0 for the smb2 disassembly
+* [Xkeeper0](https://github.com/Xkeeper0) for the smb2 disassembly
-* The Mesen emulator for saving me hours when making the 0.3.0 replica.
+* The [Mesen](https://github.com/SourMesen/Mesen) emulator for saving me hours when making the 0.3.0 replica.
-* NESdev wiki for the resources.
+* [NESdev](https://www.nesdev.org/wiki/Nesdev_Wiki) wiki for the resources.
+Like seriously, this project wouldn't exist without that wiki.